 Graduate Student Training

-The Counseling Center participates in the graduate training programs in the Department of Psychology and the programs of the Department of Educational and Psychological Studies.
+The Counseling Center participates in graduate training programs in the Department of Psychology and programs of the Department of Educational and Psychological Studies.
 Doctoral students in psychology take part in the Center’s professional activities and have first-hand contact with clinical problems.
 In addition, pre-doctoral interns obtain professional training at the Counseling Center through the Dr. Jess Spirer Pre-doctoral Internship in Professional Psychology.
 The pre-doctoral internship at the Counseling Center is accredited by the American Psychological Association.